cppseminar/apc-lectures/public/lectures/threads.md

     std::this_thread::sleep_for(std::chrono::seconds(5));

     // Request the thread to stop
-    jt.request_stop(); // we be even call automatically by destructor alongside join }
+    jt.request_stop(); // will even be called automatically by destructor alongside join }
 ```